Claudia Sheinbaum: Cool-headed Scientist Seeking To Lead Mexico - UrduPoint

 "Neither she nor I were that into socializing with everyone," he said.

-Sheinbaum's magnetism as a young woman lay in her left-wing political convictions, Robles said, adding that her commitment did not waver even when she was pregnant.
+Sheinbaum's magnetism as a young woman lay in her left-wing political convictions, Robles said.

 "She never said 'I can't'.
 She always went, especially to the rallies," Robles said.